-On the other hand, if you offer your property for short-term rental for only 14 days or less during the year, and you use the property yourself 14 days or more — or at least 10 percent of the total days you rent it out — then you do not need to pay income tax on that rental income.
+On the other hand, if you offer your property for short-term rental for only 14 days or less during the year, and you use the property yourself 14 days or more — or at least 10% of the total days you rent it out — then you do not need to pay income tax on that rental income.

 10 income tax deductions you may be missing

-1. New pass-through business tax deduction
+1. Pass-through business tax deduction

-2. New deduction for major improvements
+2. Deduction for major improvements

-3. New bonus depreciation deduction
+3. Bonus depreciation deduction